wxwern/cs2103t-tp/docs/UserGuide.md

 _{To be updated...}_

-Shows a list of all persons in the address book.
+Shows a list of all contacts in the address book.

 Format: `list`